This post may contain affiliate links. Please see my disclosure policy for details.

 Attending Tevava at the Temple of Tooth

-One thing you also cannot miss is the opening ceremony here of the gate to the inner chamber called Tevava.
+One thing you also cannot miss is the opening ceremony here at the gate to the inner chamber called Tevava.

 Seeing the Tooth Relic in the Temple of Tooth